auth0/docs/articles/api/authentication/_introduction.md

 `curl --request POST --url 'https://${account.namespace}/some-endpoint' --header 'content-type: application/json' --data '{"param": "value", "param": "value"}'`

 ::: note
-An exception to that is the [SAML IdP-Initiated SSO Flow](#idp-initiated-sso-flow), which uses both a query string parameter and a `x-www-form-urlencoded` value.
+An exception to that is the [SAML IdP-Initiated Single Sign-on (SSO) Flow](#idp-initiated-sso-flow), which uses both a query string parameter and a `x-www-form-urlencoded` value.
 :::

 ## Code samples